knightjimr/rms/docs/installation.rst

 (and possibly your ~/.bash_profile, if that script does not have the standard lines which load your ~/.bashrc file every time it runs.)

-Note that some bash shell have alias expansion turned on by default, in which case this may not be necessary (I don't currently have access to such a machine, so I have not tested it).
+Note that some bash shells have alias expansion turned on by default, in which case this may not be necessary (I don't currently have access to such a machine, so I have not tested it).